PunchiiNadia/EarlyRoboticsCreations2023And2025/sumo_robot/README.md

 On a deeper level, this project helped me:

-- Gain confidence working with real hardware
+- Gaining confidence working with real hardware
-- Strengthen problem-solving skills during emotional and time pressure
+- Strengthening problem-solving skills during emotional and time pressure
-- Discover the early beginning of my passion for **computer vision**, sparked by seeing sensors act like “eyes”
+- Discovering the early beginning of my passion for **computer vision**, sparkling by seeing sensors act like “eyes”

 ---